East Camp: History

 In World War II East Camp maintenance units were bomb targets because of the RAF activity there.
 The particular fresh water arrangement to site was also to prevent troops/staff being poisoned as all water was treated on the RAF site.

 The buildings are concrete prefabrications said to be built for the 1958 British Empire and Commonwealth Games and later used for the R.A.F. families.
 Due to their similar design and the way the buildings lock together like blocks, the estate was also nicknamed "Legoland".
-It also has the nickname Explorers Estate as each of the streets, Scott Close, Shackleton Close, Livingston Way, Drake Close, Clive Road and Mallory Close were named after discoverers, Flemingston Road being a pre-existing road.
+It also has the nickname Explorers Estate as each of the streets, Scott Close, Shackleton Close, Livingstone Way, Drake Close, Clive Road and Mallory Close were named after discoverers, Flemingston Road being a pre-existing road.

 The local Spar used to be Naafi (Navy, Army, Air Force, Institutes) as part of the R.A.F.'s stores but later opened to the public as a Spar.
 This is now closed.

 28 April 2016 a Food Bank opened on East Camp's The Gathering Place.